QuTech-Delft/pennylane-quantuminspire/docs/hybrid/basics.md

 # Basics

-Quantum Inspire 2 supports hybrid classical-quantum algorithms, and allows execution of both the quantum and the classical part fully on the QI2 servers.
+Quantum Inspire supports hybrid classical-quantum algorithms, and allows execution of both the quantum and the classical part fully on the Qauntum Inspire servers.

 ## Script format

-Any script that will be executed on the QI2 platform is required to have at least the `execute()` and `finalize()` functions.
+Any script that will be executed on the QI platform is required to have at least the `execute()` and `finalize()` functions.

 ### Execute

-The execute function is the function that gets called by QI2 first.
+The execute function is the function that gets called by Quantum Inspire first.
 As an argument it gets a `QuantumInterface`, which is what allows you to actually execute your circuit.
 In the example below, the same circuit is executed 5 times in a row as a simple illustration of the interchanging control between the hybrid and classical domains.
 Normally, you might want to change your `QNode` (circuit) between each execution based on your results.
 Refer to [this example](./simple.py) to see how you can dynamically update your quantum circuit.

 ```python